Can a remote viewer accurately view something in the past? Remote Viewing the Past

 You may discover that you are 90% accurate at determining the color of something, but only 40% accurate with sounds, for example.

-Once you know your own strengths and weaknesses as a viewer, you can then know how much faith to put in to a remote viewing of a past event for which there are no witnesses.
+Once you know your own strengths and weaknesses as a viewer, and remote viewing into the past you can then know how much faith to put in to a remote viewing of a past event for which there are no witnesses.

 Or let's say that you decide to remote view a distant planet in another galaxy.
 If you have a 90% accuracy rate with colors, you can be 90% sure that if you perceive that distant planet to be purple, it is purple.